 In the 100m, he lost to David Nepomuceno, who clocked 10.6 and broke the national record.
 Gonzaga later that year clocked a 10.5 and rewrote the national record.

 The 10.5 ranked Gonzaga 4th= in the world at that time.

 In August of that year, Gonzaga won the 200m title at the 1927 Far East Games (and ran it in a straight line then) in Shanghai, China.
 Just outside the 22.1 National Record of Fortunato Catalon set in 1923).

 He also won Gold in the 4x200m Relay for the Philippine Islands.

 Meanwhile, Gonzaga was one of 4 athletes selected for the 1928 Olympic Games in Amsterdam.

-In the 200m he was 3rd in heat 5 in round 1 in 22.7, behind the Great Charlie Paddock of the United States who won the heat in 22.2.
-Gonzaga did not advance to the next round.
+In the 200m, he was 3rd in heat 5 in round 1 in 22.7, behind the Great Charlie Paddock of the United States, who won the heat in 22.2.
+As a result, Gonzaga did not advance to the next round.

-The Following Year 1929, Gonzaga tied his national record again with a 10.5 run ranking him again 4th= in the world.
+Following 1929, Gonzaga tied his national record again with a 10.5 run, ranking him again 4th= in the world.

 In 1932 he clocked 11.0 and 22.8 to win the National titles in the 100 and 200 for the last time at the Rizal Memorial Coliseum.